-If DC Agent is attempting to poll domain controllers that don't exist, or if you have turned off automatic domain discovery and want to have DC Agent poll a new domain controller, edit the dc_config.txt file to configure DC Agent behavior.
+If DC Agent is attempting to poll domain controllers that don't exist, or if you have turned off automatic domain discovery and want to have DC Agent poll a new domain controller, edit the dc config.txt file to configure DC Agent behavior.

-- 1. Go to the Websense bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin, by default) on the DC Agent machine. - 2.
-Make a backup copy of the dc config.txt file in another location. - 3.
-Open the original dc config.txt file in a text editor (like Notepad). - 4.
+- 1. Go to the Websense bin directory (C:\Program Files\Websense\Web Security\bin, by default) on the DC Agent machine. - 2.
+Make a backup copy of the dc_config.txt file in another location. - 3.
+Open the original dc_config.txt file in a text editor (like Notepad). - 4.
 Confirm that all of your domains and domain controllers are listed.
 For example:

+'''

 [WEST_DOMAIN]

 dcWEST1=on

 dcWEST2=on

 [EAST_DOMAIN]

 dcEAST1=on

 dcEAST2=on

+'''